BastienFoucher/Grenat.Functional.DDD/README.md

 - Deal with asynchrony, concurrency and parallelism (in progress!) challenges with few and clear code thanks to the functional programming principles.
 - Write thin application and infrastructure layers to maximize the proportion of code written in the domain layer.
 - Write few conditional logic.
 It will be handled thanks to functional thinking and operations like `Bind`, `Map`.
-- Perform error harvesting with a very little effort.
+- Harvest errors with a little effort.
-- Chaining operations to improve the reliability and lisibility of DDD-style C# programs.
+- Chain operations to improve the reliability and lisibility of DDD-style C# programs.

 # Article series
-I recommend you to read my article series [here](https://grenat.hashnode.dev/functional-ddd-with-c-part-1-the-benefits-of-functional-thinking) first.
+I recommend to read [this article series](https://grenat.hashnode.dev/functional-ddd-with-c-part-1-the-benefits-of-functional-thinking) first.

-# Read the samples
-Have a look at the [test project](https://github.com/BastienFoucher/Grenat.Functional.DDD/tree/main/Grenat.Functional.DDD.Tests) and at the [samples repository](https://github.com/BastienFoucher/Articles.Examples).
+# A test project
+An ASP.Net Core Web API [test project](https://github.com/BastienFoucher/Grenat.Functional.DDD/tree/main/SampleProject) is available.

+Add several items in a shopping cart, once it reaches a certain total amount, an error is returned.

+# A Roslyn code generator

+[This Roslyn code generator](https://github.com/BastienFoucher/Grenat.Functional.DDD.Generators) will help to write DDD's ubiquituous language code by generating builders, setters and constructors for you (beta).

 # `Option<T>`
 `Option<T>` is a container to model the presence or absence of data instead of using `null`.